kenpratt/jvm-assembler/README.md

 JVM Assembler
 =============

-Tools for working with Java Virtual Machine Class files from rust.
+Tools for working with Java Virtual Machine Class files from Rust.

 Converts back and forth between binary `.class` files and Rust structs.